MarcBruins/awesome-xamarin/README.md

 * [Auth0](https://components.xamarin.com/view/auth0client) - Add authentication with different sources, either social like Google, Facebook, Twitter, or enterprise like WAAD, Google Apps, AD, ADFS or any SAML Provider.
  ![alt tag](https://raw.githubusercontent.com/MarcBruins/awesome-xamarin/master/images/android%2Bios.png)

-## Bridging
-* [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.
-* [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
-You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally use for hotfix iOS App.
-* [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) - An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews
-* [MAIKit](https://github.com/MichaelBuckley/MAIKit) - A framework for sharing code between iOS and OS X

 ## Cache
 * [Awesome Cache](https://github.com/aschuch/AwesomeCache) - Delightful on-disk cache :large_orange_diamond: